 All merchandise imported into the U.S. is subject to the customs laws related to entry and duty assessment.

 All merchandise imported into the United States is subject to the customs laws related to entry and duty assessment, as set forth in the Tariff Act (19 U.S.C. § 1202 et seq.).
-The two-part entry process consists of the filing of information and documentation (1) to secure release of the goods from the custody of U.S. Customs and Border Protection, and (2) to enable CBP to assess duties, collect accurate statistics and determine whether all requirements of law are met.
+The two-part entry process consists of the filing of information and documentation (1) to secure release of the goods from the custody of U.S. Customs and Border Protection and (2) to enable CBP to assess duties, collect accurate statistics and determine whether all requirements of the law are met.
 The law requires that importers exercise “reasonable care” in the entry of merchandise (19 U.S.C. § 1484), and it imposes penalties for failure to comply (19 U.S.C. § 1592).
 In addition, importers must maintain records to support their customs activities (19 U.S.C. § 1508).

-US Customs and Border Protection has identified several compliance “focus areas” including tariff classification, appraisement, country of origin, quantity, eligibility under free-trade agreements and special duty programs, record keeping, among others.
-Charter has specific and detailed knowledge and expertise concerning CBP’s requirements, and we make our expertise available to our clients.
-We partner with our clients to provide all resources needed to ensure full and complete compliance with all import, export and related requirements.
-In addition, Charter has implemented its own internal compliance program based on CBP-suggested “best practices” which include documented procedures, ongoing training of personnel custom clearance brokers and periodic multi-level, internal reviews of randomly selected transactions.
+U.S. Customs and Border Protection has identified several “focus areas” for compliance including tariff classification, appraisement, country of origin, quantity, record keeping, and eligibility under free-trade agreements and special duty programs, among others.
+Charter has specific and detailed knowledge concerning CBP’s requirements, and we partner with our clients to provide the resources needed to ensure full and complete compliance with all import, export, drawback and related Customs and Border Protection requirements.
+In addition, Charter has implemented its own internal compliance program based on CBP-suggested “best practices,” which include documented procedures, ongoing training of in-house customs personnel and periodic, multi-level internal reviews of randomly selected transactions.

 Charter Brokerage’s commitment to compliance goes beyond our client services